hpenney2/EmuVRTools/README.md

 Additionally, if you would like to build an executeable from source:
 1. Run `pipenv install --dev` to install all dependencies.
 2. Run `pipenv run python build.py` to build the `.exe` with `pyinstaller`.
 This may take a while.
-3. After it finishes, the `dist` directory will contain the built `.exe` and the `EmuVRTools.spec` file.
+3. After it finishes, the `dist` directory will contain the built `EmuVRTools.exe`.